terjesandstrom/terjesandstrom.github.io/_posts/2016-1-3-Hello-World.md

 ---

-This site is made to hold a set of [wiki pages](wiki/wiki), with bits and pieces of information.
+This is a [wiki](http://terjesandstrom.github.io/wiki/wiki) site with bits and pieces of information I have gathered.
 For other information go to my  [main blog](http://hermit.no)